-Police responded to a shooting at Burke Target on Tuesday, and discovered a 56-year-old Burke woman had taken her own life.
+Police on Tuesday, and discovered a 56-year-old Burke woman had taken her own life.

 “Yesterday’s completed suicide raised a number of important issues in our society,” said Steve Iselin, American Foundation for Suicide Prevention (AFSP) National Capital Area Chapter volunteer board chairman.
 The Burke resident said he is not a mental health care professional, but a trained volunteer with the foundation.

 Iselin said there is a stigma attached to suicide that increases the difficulty of sharing information that can save lives and help the survivors—those left behind after a suicide.